Afghan Social Marketing Organization Campaign Effectiveness Surveys

-The overall objective of this research effort is to understand the effectiveness of ASMO’s marketing campaigns.
+SHOPS Plus is using two different survey efforts to understand the the effectiveness of ASMO’s mass-media and community-level communications campaigns.
 The research measured and explored:

-- Exposure to advertisements from the marketing campaigns (spontaneous and prompted advertisement recall, frequency of exposure)
+- Exposure messaging from the communications campaigns (spontaneous and prompted message recall, frequency of exposure)

 - Ability to recall messaging from the marketing campaigns (spontaneous and prompted message recall, frequency of exposure)